Ferdi265/wl-mirror-debian/README.md

 Debian Mentors page: [wl-mirror](https://mentors.debian.net/package/wl-mirror/)

-This is still very WIP and will probably take a while to be done.
-Currently only builds without lintian warnings on bookworm since scdoc on bullseye still has a bug that breaks the wl-mirror man page.
+First supported Debian version is bookworm, since scdoc on bullseye has a bug that breaks the wl-mirror man page.

 ## Building on Debian